How Digital Storage Is Changing the Way We Preserve History

 This interview has been edited for length and clarity.

-Abby Smith Rumsey’s latest book, When We Are No More: How Digital Memory Is Shaping Our Future, will be published in the US on March 1, 2016 and in the UK in May 2016.
+Abby Smith Rumsey’s latest book, When We Are No More: How Digital Memory Is Shaping Our Future, will be published on March 1, 2016.

 Follow Arielle Pardes on Twitter.